arcus-azure/arcus.eventgrid/docs/preview/02-Features/publishing-events.md

 ### Correlation tracking
 The library also provides several ways to influence the correlation tracking during the event publishing.
-By default, each event that gets published will be enriched with two correlation properties: transaction ID and the operation parent ID.
-These two properties should be configured as [custom delivery properties](https://docs.microsoft.com/en-us/azure/event-grid/delivery-properties) in Azure Event Grid so that the event processor can easily access them and continue to correlate the message.
+By default, each event that gets published will be enriched with the `traceparent` correlation property.
+This property should be configured as a [custom delivery property](https://docs.microsoft.com/en-us/azure/event-grid/delivery-properties) in Azure Event Grid so that the event processor can easily access them and continue to correlate the message.

 > ⚠ The Arcus `EventGridPublisherClient` assumes that every event published is an JSON event with `data` JSON node.